corenting/EDCompanion/index.md

 - Systems search (see system informations, factions informations and influence history)
 - Material design (light or dark theme)
 - No ads, free and open-source

+## Help

+- [Commander feature](https://edcompanion.corenting.fr/commander) : how to get informations about your CMDR in the app